kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

 2. Kale Pipeline

-   To get stated, visit Kale's [documentation](https://docs.arrikto.com/user/kale/index.html) to understand how to use the Kale user interface (UI) from a Jupyter Notebook to [annotate notebook cells](https://docs.arrikto.com/user/kale/jupyterlab/annotate.html) and create machine learning pipelines.
+   To get started, visit Kale's [documentation](https://docs.arrikto.com/user/kale/index.html) to understand how to use the Kale user interface (UI) from a Jupyter Notebook to [annotate notebook cells](https://docs.arrikto.com/user/kale/jupyterlab/annotate.html) and create machine learning pipelines.
    In the following example, we are going to use the Kale's JupyterLab Extension for building our kubeflow pipeline.